hpe-dev-incubator/hpe-dev-portal/content/blog/deploying-super-mario-game-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

               number: 80
 ```

 In the above sample YAML manifest file, there is the *'tls'* block that contains the hostname *'example.com'* and the secret *cfe-tls-key-pair* created in the certification step.
-There is also the *'rules'* block in which a list of routing rules is defined per host, e.g., host *super-mario.example.com* will be routed to the Super Mario game service *mario-service* in the backend.
+There is also the *'rules'* block in which a list of routing rules is defined per host, e.g., the host *'super-mario.example.com'* will be routed to the Super Mario game service *'mario-service'* in the backend.

 T﻿ype the following command to deploy the Ingress resource to the namespace *cfe-games*: